nrupeshsurya/Discord-Vaccine-Alerts/README.md

 # Discord Vaccine Alerts

 Get discord vaccine alerts for a particular pincode of your choice.
+Current setup sends a GET request to the API every 60 seconds and if it receives a successful response which contains relevant data, it sends a POST request to the Discord webhook which sends a message to the configured server.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.